 Dear Friend (and partner in prayer),

-Special thanks to Rieuc, Gigi, Emmanuel, Priscille, and the many friends who gave a helping hand in reaching out to the broader public.
-We are grateful as well for the stunning spiritual support -we have learnt that older individuals joined to pray for young people during the 21 days session-, and particularly to Fathers Amar, Arthur, Dansette, François Dedieu, Friess, Hubert, Xavier Pollart, and Wiedemann-Goiran for their friendly backing.
+Special thanks to Rieuc, Gigi, Emmanuel, Priscille, and the many friends who helped us reach out to the broader public.
+We are also grateful for an amazing spiritual support - we have learned that older individuals joined the program to pray for young people!
+Many thanks to Fathers Amar, Arthur, Dansette, François Dedieu, Friess, Hubert, Xavier Pollart, and Wiedemann-Goiran for their friendly support.

-Before saying goodbye, we would like to tell you three last things very dear to us: provide you some advice for the future, share with you our ideal for our generation, and ask you to share about your experience.
+Before saying goodbye, we would like to tell you three final things that are very dear to us: some advice for the future, our ideal for our generation, and a request that you share your experience.

 Last advice for the future

-- An isolated Christian is an endangered Christian: find -and as you know, finding implies actively seeking! – a place you feel comfortable in and suitable to practice your faith, e.g. a religious community, a prayer group, a youth ministry, etc.
+- An lonely Christian is a Christian in danger: find (and as you know, to find implies to seek!) a place where you feel comfortable to practice your faith, e.g. a religious community, a prayer group, a youth ministry, etc.

-Here are some additional clarifications and practical guidelines about picking your spiritual director, and don’t let potential difficulties discourage you if, as countless great saints, you initially struggle to come across someone fitting you: “Keep on asking, and you will receive what you ask for.
+Here are some additional clarifications and practical guidelines to help you pick your spiritual counselor.
+Don't let yourself be discouraged by potential difficulties: if, like countless great saints, you initially struggle to find someone who corresponds to you, “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you” (Matthew 7: 7-8).
-Saint Theresa of Avila could not find one suiting her for years even after having got in touch with dozens of candidates.
-What a blessing that she experienced so many failures, because ultimately, God put saint John of the Cross on her way.
-This meeting gave us the summit of Western mysticism, which deeply shaped people such as saint Therese of Lisieux, saint Elisabeth of the Trinity, saint Edith Stein, Mother Theresa of Calcutta, etc.
+For years, Saint Theresa of Avila could not find any suitable counselor, even after having going through dozens of candidates.
+Her many failures where in fact a blessing: in the end, God placed St. John of the Cross on her path.
+Their encounter led to the golden age of Western mysticism, which deeply affected the spirituality of people through centuries, people like saint Therese of Lisieux, saint Elisabeth of the Trinity, saint Edith Stein, Mother Theresa of Calcutta, etc.